ncarrier/carino-doc/README.md

 # The carino project documentation

 Carino is a platform for building vehicles, remotely controlled via wifi.

 ## Goals

 * provide completely finished products, with an industry level quality
-* be an educative platform, with a documentation on how to build and hack a vehicle from the ground up, with various levels of reading so that the target audience can be as large as possible
+* be an educative platform, with an universally accessible documentation
-* tend to be as open as possible, from the the software to the hardware (but see note 1.)
+* make everything open, from the the software to the hardware (but see note 1.)
 * bring tons of fun to everyone, starting with me :)

+## Current state

+For now, only one vehicle, a car, can be built.
+It's an early prototype, based on lego technics.
+The first version is yet to be published and will be, as soon
+as:

+1. the schematics have been published
+2. the lego plans for the prototype have been published
+3. the last known bugs have been fixed

+Then, the next iteration will be started, towards a feature complete vehicle and real mechanical parts.

 ## Prerequisites